First photo First photo in 3D First colour photo First colour photo in 3D

 the first ever photo of a human being: daguerreotype taken in Paris by Louis Daguerre

 Boulevard du Temple, Paris, 3.
-Arondissement is the first ever photograph of a human being.
+Arondissement is the earliest known photograph of a human being.
 The daguerreotype was taken in Paris by Louis Daguerre (1787–1851), on a date that has been calculated as between 24 April and 4 May 1838.
 It is of a busy street, but because exposure time was over ten minutes, the city traffic was moving too much to appear.
 The exception is a man in the bottom left corner, who stood still getting his boots polished long enough to show.
 Less discernible, but also visible, is the boot black.
 As Geoffrey Batchen has noted, this is therefore also the first photo to illustrate both labour and class difference.
 See also Jenkins, who notes the possibility that there are one or two other people also discernible.

 Daguerre gave a triptych of daguerreotypes, of which this was one (with another of the same view, taken later in the day), to King Ludwig I of Bavaria, and they were displayed at the Arts Association in Munich from 20 October 1839.
 Eventually they came into the custody of the Fotomuseum in Munich, where in the 1970s an attempt at cleaning succeeded in erasing the images.
 The image as seen today is a reproduction of a photographic copy made by Beaumont Newhall, the historian of photography, in 1937.
 [History of Art: History of Photography]